xp-framework/compiler/README.md

 XP Compiler supports features such as annotations, arrow functions, enums, property type-hints, the null-safe instance operator as well as all PHP 7 and PHP 8 syntax additions.
 A complete list including examples can be found [in our Wiki](https://github.com/xp-framework/compiler/wiki).

+### More features

-Additional syntax can be added by installing compiler plugins from [here](https://github.com/xp-lang):
+Additional syntax like an `is` operator, generics or record types can be added by installing compiler plugins from [here](https://github.com/xp-lang):

 ```bash
 $ composer require xp-lang/php-is-operator